Students with a Disability

 It is common for individuals with FASD to be involved in inappropriate sexual behaviours, as either a victim or a perpetrator.
 Prenatal alcohol exposure can impact on a person’s executive functioning, comprehension, adaptive behaviour, social skills, impulsivity, and inhibition.
 There can be a gap between a person’s chronological and biological maturation and their cognitive age.

-A lack of appropriate RSE may also contribute to inappropriate sexual behaviors 1.
+A lack of appropriate RSE may also contribute to inappropriate sexual behaviours.
 The SECCA App can provide additional opportunities for students with FASD to learn about and discuss sexual health issues.

 How is the SECCA App useful for students with a physical disability?